Art In Architecture

 The most recent addition to the Region's Art-in-Architecture Program collection is "Three Columns," a stained-glass installation by artist Robert Mangold for the new U.S. Courthouse in Buffalo, N.Y.
 Other recent additions to the region’s collection include two new installations at the Federal Plaza complex in New York City.
 Sol LeWitt’s “Wall Drawing 746” is on loan to GSA at the Jacob K. Javits Federal Building and “Silent Struggle,” a cor-ten steel sculpture by Lucas Samaras is now also located at the James L. Watson U.S. Court of International Trade Building.
 In addition, Alan Michelson’s “Third Bank of the River,” an art glass window panorama documenting several miles of international shoreline at the local border between the United States and Canada, has been installed at the U.S. Land Port of Entry in Massena, NY, and Anna Valentina Murch's tapestry "Reflections on Landscape" was installed at the United States Mission to the United Nations in New York City.

-The region recently completed conservation of the Elmer Garnsey paintings in the Collector’s Office at the Alexander Hamilton U.S. Custom House in lower Manhattan, New York City.
-Other recent conservation projects have included: Cleaning of the artwork at the Joseph P. Addabbo Federal Building in Jamaica, N.Y.; cleaning of the painting “Renewal” by Tomie Arai at the Ted Weiss Federal Building in New York City; conservation of Lila Katzen’s sculpture “Floten Escort” at the Peter W. Rodino Federal Office Building in Newark, N.J.; and conservation of the painting “Legacy of the U.S. Virgin Islands” by Leo Carty at the Almeric L. Christian Federal Building and Courthouse in St. Croix, U.S. Virgin Islands.
+The region recently completed conservation of the work "Totemic Sculpture" by Jaime Suarez, located at the Federico Degetau Federal Building in San Juan, Puerto Rico.
+Other recent conservation projects have included: Cleaning of "Blind Justice" by Diana Moore and "Cornucopiae" by Stephen Robbin in Newark, NJ; cleaning of the painting “Renewal” by Tomie Arai at the Ted Weiss Federal Building in New York City; and conservation of the painting “Legacy of the U.S. Virgin Islands” by Leo Carty at the Almeric L. Christian Federal Building and Courthouse in St. Croix, U.S. Virgin Islands.